hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="radiuswriteconfig"></a>
 # **RadiusWriteConfig**
-> void RadiusWriteConfig (RadiusWriteConfigRequest radiusWriteConfigRequest, string radiusMountPath = null)
+> void RadiusWriteConfig (RadiusWriteConfigRequest radiusWriteConfigRequest, string radiusMountPath = "radius", TimeSpan? wrapTTL = null)

 Configure the RADIUS server to connect to, along with its options.